All Episodes

 Democrats fear wipeout for women.

-While conservatives are already celebrating the year of the Republican woman, thanks to a record number of GOP female candidates for Congress.
+While conservatives are already celebrating the year of the Republican woman, thanks to a record number of GOP female candidates for Congress, Democrats fear the opposite trend, the year of the liberal, no, they don't say that, the year of the women's wipeout.

 I'm adding liberal into it.

-The year of women's wipeout, three Democrat women first elected in 92, the original year of the woman are at risk.
+The year of women's wipeout, three Democrat women first elected in 92, the original year of the woman, are at risk.

-Nearly a quarter of the 56 female Democrats in the House are considered vulnerable, including once rising stars like Ann Kirkpatrick of Arizona, Betsy Markey of Colorado, and Mary Joe Kilroy of Ohio.
+Nearly a quarter of the 56 female Democrats in the House are considered vulnerable, including once-rising stars like Ann Kirkpatrick of Arizona, Betsy Markey of Colorado, and Mary Joe Kilroy of Ohio.

-Even if female GOP hopefuls like Sharon Angle in Nevada, Carly Fiorina in California, and Kelly Ayatt in New Hampshire make it to the Senate, the elections will still quite likely bring a net loss of women in Congress.
+Even if female GOP hopefuls like Sharon Angle in Nevada, Carly Fiorina in California, and Kelly Ayat in New Hampshire make it to the Senate, the elections will still quite likely bring a net loss of women in Congress.

 Oh, let's cry a tear.